 |11300 BC – 10400 BC

-Left: Table of he periodization of final Paleolithic
+Left: Table of the periodization of the final Paleolithic

-Right: Eightpetal mountain-avens (ëàò.
+Right: Eightpetal mountain-avens (лат.
 Dryas octopetala L, photo from Wikipedia).

 Farther to the south forest vegetation was developed represented mainly by pine and birch.
 Simultaneously the role of herbaceous and shrub formations, typical for Late Glaciation, was reduced (KHOTINSKIY N.A.
 1977, 57).

-Changing environmental conditions have caused, according to V. Shumkin, a crisis specialised economy of the population of Central Europe, consisted of hunters and gatherers who were now forced to adapt to new environmental conditions between the tundra and forest, and this prevented the rapid growth of productive forces (SHUMKIN V.Ya., 1990 , 10).
-In addition, there was no such species of plants and animals that would be fit for cultivation and domestication.
+Changing environmental conditions have caused, according to V. Shumkin, a crisis specialized economy of the population of Central Europe, which consisted of hunters and gatherers who were now forced to adapt to new environmental conditions between the tundra and forest, and this prevented the rapid growth of productive forces (SHUMKIN V.Ya., 1990, 10).
+In addition, there were no such species of plants and animals that would be fit for cultivation and domestication.
 All this contributed to the movement of people in search of new hunting grounds.
 Basing on the analysis of archaeological finds one can say that the general direction of the motion of the first group of hunters in Europe was from west to east (SAHRHAGE D., LUNDBECK J., 1992, 15).

-At the same time the transition to the hunting of small animals began, what was prepared by the development of tools, especially projectile weapons in the late Paleolithic era (FORMOZOV A.A.
+At the same time, the transition to the hunting of small animals began, which was prepared by the development of tools, especially projectile weapons in the late Paleolithic era (FORMOZOV A.A.
 1959., 68).
-The man knew the bow and arrow, so he could hunt not only on large mammals, which at the same time have already begun to disappear, but on a smaller ones, such as deer, moose, bears, deer, hares.
-This happened in the final stages of cultures such as Madeleine (the 15 -10 millennium BC), whose center was in the south-western France and eastern Spain, but the elements of which can be found in Germany and Poland (BRAY U., TRUMP D., 1990).
-Obviously Arensburgian culture that existed in northern Germany and the Netherlands during the IX century BC was the development of Magdalenian tradition.
+The man knew the bow and arrow, so he could hunt not only on large mammals, which at the same time had already begun to disappear but on smaller ones, such as deer, moose, bears, deer, and hares.
+This happened in the final stages of cultures such as Madeleine (the 15 -10 millennium BC), whose center was in south-western France and eastern Spain, but the elements of which can be found in Germany and Poland (BRAY U., TRUMP D., 1990).
+Obviously, Arensburgian culture that existed in northern Germany and the Netherlands during the IX century BC was the development of the Magdalenian tradition.

 Sites of Final Paleolithic (the 11 – 9 millennium BC.